Meghan, Duchess of Sussex: Early life and education

-Rachel Meghan Markle was born on August 4, 1981, at West Park Hospital in Canoga Park, Los Angeles, California, to Doria Ragland (born 1956), a make-up artist, and Thomas Markle Sr. (born 1944), an Emmy Award winning television lighting director and director of photography.
-She identifies as mixed race, often answering questions about her background with "My dad is Caucasian and my mom is African American.
+Rachel Meghan Markle was born on August 4, 1981, at West Park Hospital in Canoga Park, Los Angeles, California.
+She identifies as mixed race; "My dad is Caucasian and my mom is African American.
 I'm half black and half white."
+Her parents – the former makeup artist Doria Ragland (born 1956) and Thomas Markle Sr. (born 1944), a television lighting director and director of photography – separated when she was two years old and divorced four years later.

+Markle reportedly has a close relationship with her mother.
+Until the age of nine, both parents contributed to raising her; then, her father was left in charge of caring for her (while her mother pursued a career) so Meghan lived with him full-time before commencing university at age eighteen.

-Her parents separated when she was two years old and divorced four years later.
-She has a close relationship with her mother.
-Thomas Markle Sr. worked as a director of photography and lighting for General Hospital and Married... with Children, and Meghan occasionally visited the set of Married... with Children as a child.
-She has been estranged from her father and paternal half-siblings, Samantha Markle and Thomas Markle Jr.
+Markle Sr. worked as a director of photography and lighting for General Hospital and Married... with Children, and Meghan occasionally visited the set of Married... with Children as a child.
+In later life, she became estranged from her father and paternal half-siblings, Samantha Markle and Thomas Markle Jr.

-Growing up in Los Angeles, Markle attended Hollywood Little Red Schoolhouse.
-Both her parents contributed to raising her until the age of 9, after which her father was left in charge of caring for her as her mother pursued a career.
-At age 11, she and her classmates wrote to Procter & Gamble to gender-neutralize a dishwashing soap commercial on national television.
-She was raised as a Protestant but graduated from L.A.'s Immaculate Heart High School, an all-girl Catholic school.
+Growing up in View Park–Windsor Hills, Los Angeles, Markle attended Hollywood Little Red Schoolhouse.
+At age eleven, she and her classmates wrote to Procter & Gamble to gender-neutralize a dishwashing soap commercial on national television.
+She was raised as a Christian, though conflicting reports indicate she was raised either Catholic or Protestant.
+She graduated from Immaculate Heart High School (Los Angeles), a fee-charging all-girls Catholic school.
 Markle took part in plays and musicals at the school, where her father helped with lighting.
-During her teenage years, she worked at a local frozen yogurt shop and later as a waitress and babysitter.
+During her teenage years, she worked at a local frozen yogurt shop and a donut shop and later as a nanny and waitress.
 She also volunteered at a soup kitchen in Skid Row, Los Angeles.

 In 1999, she was admitted to Northwestern University (NU) in Evanston, Illinois, where she joined Kappa Kappa Gamma sorority.
 With other members of Kappa Kappa Gamma, Markle did volunteer work with the Glass Slipper Project.
-After her junior year, she secured an internship as a junior press officer at the American embassy in Buenos Aires, with the help of her uncle Michael Markle, and considered a political career.
-However, she did not score high enough in the Foreign Service Officer Test to proceed further with the US State Department, and returned to NU.
+After her junior year, her uncle Michael Markle helped secure her an internship as a junior press officer at the American embassy in Buenos Aires, and she considered a political career.
+However, she did not score high enough in the Foreign Service Officer test to proceed further with the US State Department and returned to NU.
 She also attended a study abroad program in Madrid.
 In 2003, Markle earned her bachelor's degree with a double major in theater and international studies from Northwestern's School of Communication.